bzoel/wxcli/README.md

-# wxCLI - CLI tools for managaing Cisco Webex
+# wxCLI - CLI tools for managing Cisco Webex

 ## Purpose
 CLI tools for interacting with Cisco Webex APIs.
 Tools are created as they're needed for implementation and management, and primarily focus aroudn management of Cisco Webex Calling.